PixelToPower/Daily-DSA-/README.md

   What I learned : Learned concept of while loop.

-  8.)
-Problem Statement:
+  15.)
+Problem Statement:Write a program to determine whether a given integer N (N > 1) is a prime number or not.
+Optimize the loop to check           divisibility only up to sqrt(N).

-  What I learned :
+  What I learned : learned how to check prime no. using loop.